 We are an Industrial and Provident Society (a co-op) set up for the benefit of its members (investors).
 We were set up in 2011.
-We have completed two projects: a 50 kWp solar PV system at Forge Bank, the Lancaster Cohousing in Halton, installed in 2012, and a small biomass boiler at the Women's Holiday Centre in Horton in Ribblesdale, installed in 2013.
+We have 89 kWp of solar PV at Forge Bank, the Lancaster Cohousing development in Halton, and a small biomass boiler at the Women's Holiday Centre in Horton in Ribblesdale.

 What are our aims?

 Our vision is to develop a range of renewable energy installations in the Morecambe Bay area, making use of our local resources such as sun, wind, woodland and fast flowing rivers, to reduce carbon emissions, provide a return to investors and funding to help people reduce their energy use and live more sustainably.

 Over the next five years we want to develop several small scale renewable energy projects, including solar, small scale wind, hydro and biomass, representing an investment of £1-3 million, to provide a reliable return to our members and secure funding to community projects which reduce energy use.

 We are interested in talking to organisation who use lots of electricity in the day time, particularly during the summer, and who have unshaded south-facing roofs.
 We would also like to talk to farmers and other land owners who have land that could be used for wind turbines or ground-mounted solar PV.